carty64-zz/ThermoBot/README.md

 3/12/16 Update:
 I have added an LCD display that is displaying the date, time, and temp in F and C with live updates.
 I have also added an LED to the board, but I don't know when it should light up yet.

+3/23/16 Update:
+I finally got the sensor reading to store in the database.
+I need to determine the recording interval, though.
+Probably going to be 10 or 15 minutes.
+Every 15 would give 96 readings/day, every 10 would give 144.